dreamwerx/prtg-opcache-status/README.md

 ### Installation

 Just copy up the script to a publically accessable web location.
-I've committed into the application repository so it goes

-with automatically
-with code depoloyments and lands on the entire fleet of servers.
+I've committed into the application repository so it goes up automatically with code depoloyments and lands on the entire fleet of servers.

 In PRTG - when you have more than 1 application(php) server, you should be monitoring each individually.